cubeta-io/cubeta-starter/docs/usage.md

 10. test class for your model with a test for CRUD operations
 11. postman collection

-> [!warning]
+> [!NOTE]
-> after the first generation a `cubeta-starter.config.json` file will be created in the base directory of your project
+> After the first generation a `cubeta-starter.config.json` file will be created in the base directory of your project.
-> for now this file is useless for you but helpful for us to make you generating experience better but in the coming
-> releases it will give you a lot of features .
+> It tracks your generated tables, chosen frontend stack, and which parts of the package you've installed.
+The package
+> reads it to power the GUI and to make smarter decisions on subsequent generations, so keep it under version control
+> and avoid editing it by hand.

 ### Create Model Command Options